Scottish Public Service Awards 2025

 This award celebrates a team or individual demonstrating excellent practice in project, programme and portfolio management, which has led to positive change for good.
 The judges are looking for why the project, programme or portfolio management stood out as exceptional, and what positive impacts this had.
 Why was this project head and shoulders above the rest and what identifiable approaches and processes were implemented that resulted in positive outcomes and ambitions being achieved?

-The Commercial Partnerships Award
+The Collaboration Award

 The Leadership Award